vmware-tanzu/cartographer/examples/source-to-knative-service/README.md

 ### Continuously deploying the image built by kpack

-Having wrapped `kpack/Image` as a `ClusterImageTemplate`, we can add another component to supply chain, one that would actually deploy that code that has been built.
+Having wrapped `kpack/Image` as a `ClusterImageTemplate`, we can add another resource to supply chain, one that would actually deploy that code that has been built.

 In the simplest form, we could do that with a Kubernetes Deployment object,